braph-software/BRAPH-2/tutorials/developers/dev_nn_reg/readme.md

 >     )
 > ````
 >
-> ①checks whether the number of layers from the trained model is correctly set.
+> ① checks whether the number of layers from the trained model is correctly set.
 >

 %\bibliography{biblio}